 |$103.00 Bond Increased to

-recipient feels may have been issued in error or
+violations that the recipient feels may have been issued in error or

-without just cause, must be made within seventy-two (72) hours of the time
+without just cause, must be made within seventy-two (72) hours of

-may be made at Parking Services.
+be made online.
 No appeals are allowed for